Wines

 • Region: Spain, especially in Rioja and Ribera del Duero.

 • Profile: Medium body with moderate acidity and tannins and flavours of cherry, plum, and tobacco.
 Tempranillo’s balance of fruit and earthiness, along with its food-friendly acidity, aligns well with the characteristics of Barbera.
+Learn more about Tempranillo grapes in our comprehensive in-depth profile.

 7. Lambrusco (Dry):